Cataract

 Intraocular Lens (IOL) and Cataract Surgery FAQ

 Cataract surgery is a common, safe and effective surgery.
 Washington Eye’s fellowship-trained surgeons, Drs.
-Marwa Adi, Howard Weiss, Ken Schwartz, Neil Martin, Dean Flanders, Lisa Tom and Lindsay Dawson provide answers to the most frequently-asked questions about cataract surgery and advanced technology lens implants that can correct the vision of cataract patients.
+Marwa Adi, Howard Weiss, Ken Schwartz, Dean Flanders, Lisa Tom and Lindsay Dawson provide answers to the most frequently-asked questions about cataract surgery and advanced technology lens implants that can correct the vision of cataract patients.

 These intraocular lens (IOL) implants provide a fuller range of vision at distance and near and are also able to correct astigmatism.
 They include Toric IOL, ReSTOR, Symfony, Tecnis Multifocal, and Alcon PanOptix.